-The Statewide CASE Team is not claiming any savings from providing specifications to the duct leakage testing in the CMC because the objective of the proposal is to improve compliance with the code.
-However, the Statewide CASE Team has determined that the explicit ductwork selection requirements proposed would increase the cost of testing over current practices and has included those incremental cost in Section 5.4.3.
+The Statewide CASE Team is not claiming any savings from providing specifications to to the duct leakage testing in the CMC because the objective of the proposal is to improve compliance with the code.
+However, the Statewide CASE Team is investigating if the explicit ductwork selection requirements proposed would increase the cost of testing over current practices.